jsmithabq/ODrive/ruby/README.txt

 ODrive provides open user registration for the app server.
 ODrive does _not_ store each user's password; ODrive creates and stores a salted hash upon user account creation.
-Each log-in attempts reads the transient password from the log-in text field, applies the salted hash, and compared the salted hash to the value stored in the database.
+Each log-in attempt reads the transient password from the log-in text field, applies the salted hash, and compared the salted hash to the value stored in the database.

+WARNING:  The source code contains the text for computing the salted hash;
+thus, the source code must be protected/restricted from end-users.

-ODrive cannot, however, "overrule" the password management for the target distributed storage.
+As for the distributed storage credentials, ODrive cannot "overrule" the password management for the target distributed storage.
 For example, OpenStack Swift uses an encrypted password; thus, ODrive stores an encrypted password for the managed distributed storage account, in order to pass the password to the distributed storage driver, e.g., ODrive's Swift storage driver.

 To use the manual utilities from within the './ruby/odrive/db' directory, include (reference) the './ruby/odrive' directory, e.g.: